 These new social connections can help keep you focused on your recovery.
 It’s natural to experience both good and bad days on your journey to lasting recovery.
 When those bad days happen, your new friends will be there as a shoulder to lean on.

 4. Giving Back Helps You Nurture a Positive Outlook

 There are times in recovery where you might feel discouraged about your progress, as you no longer have a full team of addiction treatment professionals guiding you.
 As a result, you might feel more vulnerable and struggle to maintain a positive mindset.
 The good news is that volunteering can foster a more positive outlook on life.

 For example, let’s say you’re donating a few hours a week to a local homeless shelter.
 Witnessing how your actions directly improve someone else’s life can be the catalyst that instills hope for the future.
 Volunteering can also teach you that hard work can make a difference, a skill that can naturally carry over into your recovery.

 Discover Personalized Support for Your Sobriety at Fountain Hills

 Lasting recovery from substance abuse is a life-long commitment.
 You might experience times when your recovery becomes too much to manage on your own.
 If those moments happen to you, Fountain Hills Recovery is here to help.

 As Arizona’s premier addiction and mental health treatment center, our team can offer you personalized support for your recovery.
-We provide cutting-edge addiction treatment and mental health services to help you reach – and maintain – lasting recovery.
+We provide cutting-edge addiction treatment and mental health services to help you reach – and maintain – lasting recovery and personal satisfaction.